-At minimum, applicants to the EdD program should hold a master's degree from an accredited college or university.
-Previous degrees must document high academic achievement (a minimum GPA of 3.0) in an area of study closely associated with the objectives of the program.
+At minimum, applicants to the EdD program should hold a master's degree from a regionally accredited college or university and have at least three years of relevant work experience.
+Previous degrees must document high academic achievement (a minimum GPA of 3.25) in an area of study closely associated with the objectives of the program.
 If the earned degree or credit is from an educational institution abroad, the candidate's academic record must be evaluated by a credential evaluation agency before consideration for admission.
 Applicants must submit the online admission application form, application fee, official transcripts from all post-secondary institutions attended, a curriculum vitae (résumé), a Problem of Practice Statement, online (asynchronous) interview, and two letters of recommendation signed by each recommender.
 These letters should include the following: